TDCRanila/website2/content/info/about/index.md

 My name is **Channing Eggers** and I am primarily a **Gameplay & AI/NPC Programmer**.
 I occasionally like to work on some engine or tools related topics in my personnel projects.
 Currently, I am based in **The Netherlands**.

-From a young age, I have liked playing games — starting from the N64 to the Wii and then later into PC Gaming.
-At a later age, I also got quite interested in making games.
-At first, I started with creating simple levels in UDK (Unreal Engine 3), and I then moved to GameMaker to create my first couple of games.
+Playing games has always been a thing that I liked doing from a young age.
+Starting from the N64 to the DS & Wii and now PC & Switch.

+When I got older, I also got quite interested in the making of games.
+At first, I started with creating simple levels in '*UDK*' *(Unreal Engine 3)* and toying around with its '*Kismet*' system.
+I then moved on to '*GameMaker*' to create my first couple of games.
 From there, I self-taught myself C++ and wanted to study game development as a game programmer.

-I **studied at NHTV / Breda University of Applied Sciences** where I followed the **IGAD / CMGT Bachelor Program**.
-There I have worked on many multi-disciplinary games and engine projects, and I graduated after having done my **internship at Massive Entertainment** where I worked on **The Division 2**.
+I **studied at Breda University of Applied Sciences** where I followed the **[Creative Media & Game Technology](https://www.buas.nl/en/programmes/creative-media-and-game-technologies)** bachelor programme. *(Formerly, this was known as NHTV IGAD.)* There I have worked on many [multi-disciplinary game projects and engines](/projects/).
+And after four years, I graduated after having done my **internship at Massive Entertainment - A Ubisoft Studio** where I worked on '**The Division 2**'.

-At the moment, I am looking for new opportunities in the gaming industry.
+Currently, I am looking for new opportunities in the gaming industry.

 ---